 US 20-city home price index posts biggest gain since 2014

-[NEW YORK] A measure of home prices in 20 US cities rose in October by the most since 2014 as ultra-low mortgage rates and increased buyer appetite for more space depleted housing inventory.
+A MEASURE of home prices in 20 US cities rose in October by the most since 2014, as ultra-low mortgage rates and increased buyer appetite for more space depleted housing inventory.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg